How Many Poor People Live In Chicago?

 Current Poverty Rates in Chicago

-There are about 16.9% of Chicagoans who are poor, according to recent estimates.
-In a city like this, where over 450,000 people are fighting for access to food, shelter, healthcare, and education, this is a serious problem.
-Chicago may be dealing with economic inequality in a way that other cities aren't because these figures are so much higher than the national average of approximately 11%.
-There are many facets to living well that are impacted by poverty, including access to decent jobs, affordable housing, and quality education.
+There are rough estimates of around 16.9% of Chicagoans living in poverty.
+In a city where more than 450,000 residents are struggling to access food, shelter, healthcare, and education, this is a matter of grave concern.
+Chicago could be uniquely addressing economic inequality from cities because these rates are so much higher than the national average of around 11%.

 Comparison With National Poverty Rates